 A constitutional amendment is a most desirable fix, precisely because it is so difficult to undo; but for exactly the same reason, it is also the most difficult to achieve.

-Manner of choosing the president
+Manner of choosing the President

-A constitutional amendment to adopt the Local-State-National presidential voting scheme is much better than the Local-State-National Interstate Compact precisely because no state can undo it.
-An amendment would also eliminate the electoral college and the possibility of sending the presidential election to the House of Representatives.
+A constitutional amendment to adopt the Local-State-National Presidential voting scheme is much better than the Local-State-National Interstate Compact precisely because no state can undo it.
+An amendment would also eliminate the electoral college and the possibility of sending the Presidential election to the House of Representatives.

-Chamber of Deputies to replace the US Senate
+New Senate to replace the Original Senate

 Even one or more constitutional amendments may not bring about this fix, but clearly the constitutional amendment route or a brand new Constitution are the only fixes available.